reece-b4/pets-and-owners-old/README.md

 ### Objectives

-1. Learn how to get a simple web server up and running using express.
+1. Learn how to get a simple web server up and running using express
-2. Learn handling simple GET requests on your server.
+2. Learn handling simple GET requests on your server
 3. Learn to read queries from the request your sever receives
-4. Build your own static web page server.
+4. Learn to use the body of POST/PATCH requests

 ## Intro